Pavel-Gherciu/react-soap-rest/README.md

 `node server.js`

+Now open another terminal and run:

 `node proxy.js`

-And finally for the frontend:
+And finally for the frontend from yet another terminal:

 `cd front`